Sleeping Kelly: Dutch Books

-We want to know whether Sleeping Beauty can be subjected to a Dutch book if she is only willing to accept bets that individually have a growth rate greater than 1, or equivalently with a wealth multiplier greater than 1; i.e., greater than just sitting on the cash and not betting it.
+We want to know whether Sleeping Beauty can be subjected to a Dutch book if she is only willing to accept bets that individually have a wealth multiplier greater than 1; i.e., greater than just sitting on the cash and not betting it.

 Suppose there is an event with $k$ possible outcomes $\{A_1,\ldots, A_k\}$ with respective probabilities $p_1, \ldots, p_k$.
 You are offered a bet where your wealth is multiplied by $(1+\alpha_i)$ if event $A_i$ occurs for each $i \leq k$.
 If you require your wealth multiplier to be greater than one then this means you require $\prod\limits_{i \leq k} (1+\alpha_i)^{p_i} > 1$.